radian-software/prescient.el/README.md

 | M-s p | selectrum-prescient-toggle-prefix     |
 | M-s r | selectrum-prescient-toggle-regexp     |

-For example, if you wish to disable regexp filtering while inputting a complex string (maybe to search for it literally), you can press `M-s r` to toggle whether Selectrum uses Prescient's regexp filtering.
-If you wish to use *only* regexp filtering, you can use `C-u M-s r` to temporarily disable all other filter methods.

-This toggling only applies to the current Selectrum buffer, and doesn't affect the default filter settings (determined by `prescient-filter-method`).
+These commands only affect the current Selectrum buffer, not the default filter settings.
+To permanently change your filter settings, you should customize `prescient-filter-method`.

 ## Contributor guide